-Start the tractor engine and allow it to run for thirty seconds, then stop the engine and remove the ignition key.

-- 5. Check the oil level and add oil if necessary.
-Do not overfill the engine crankcase. - 6.
-Examine the area around the base of the oil fill tube, the oil filter adapter, and the oil drain valve for leaks before operating the tractor.
+- Start the tractor engine and allow it to run for thirty seconds, then stop the engine and remove the ignition key. - Check the oil level and add oil if necessary.
+Do not overfill the engine crankcase. - Examine the area around the base of the oil fill tube, the oil filter adapter, and the oil drain valve for leaks before operating the tractor.

-IMPORTANT: If leaks are present, have your engine serviced by an authorized Toro service dealer before operating the tractor.
+IMPORTANT: If leaks are present, have your engine serviced by a Toro dealer before operating the tractor.